compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * time honored batttles, still fighting, mems, all the way down.
 * injokes
 * diversityyyy
-* how do you teach teh joke "everybody gets a chance to laugh"
+* how do you teach the joke? "everybody gets a chance to laugh"
 * "HTimezones horror show that will take the rest of your life"

 Nick, lightning talks